mrigankvashist/SDE-prep/README.md

+Hi.
+This repository consists of journey of SDE preparation.
+Here I am solving questions from pepcoding, Daily Leetcode problems, Striver questions and much more resources everyday while logging them over here.
+Feel free to access the same for your preparation.

 # Day 1
 - ### Is A Number Prime
 1. You've to check whether a given number is prime or not.